creadth/Cache-Refresh-SillyTavern/README.md

 ## Benefits

-*   **Reduced API Costs:** Avoid paying full price for repeated or similar prompts.
+*   **Reduced API Costs:** Avoid paying full price if your too slow.
 *   **Automated:** Works in the background; no manual intervention is needed.
-*   **OpenRouter/Claude Optimized:** While it works with other APIs, it's particularly beneficial for OpenRouter's Claude models, which have short cache lifetimes.
+*   **OpenRouter/Claude Optimized:** While it works with other model, it's particularly beneficial for OpenRouter's Claude Sonnet, which has a short cache lifetime.

 ## Installation

 1.  **Prerequisites:** You must have SillyTavern installed and running.
 2.  **Install the Extension:** In SillyTavern, go to the Extensions menu (the puzzle piece icon).
 You should see a button labeled "Install extension".
 Click it and enter https://github.com/OneinfinityN7/Cache-Refresh-SillyTavern
-3.  **Enable the Extension:** Also in the Extensions menu, you should see a new panel with all the options of the extension.
+3.  **Enable the Extension:** Also in the Extensions menu, you should see a new panel call Cache Refresher with all the options of the extension.

 ## Usage

 Once enabled, the extension works automatically in the background.
-You'll see a status indicator in the bottom right corner showing the number of remaining refreshes and a countdown timer.
+If you've enabled the status indicator, you'll see in the bottom right corner the number of remaining refreshes and a countdown timer.
 If you've enabled notifications, you'll also see a toast message each time the cache is refreshed.

 ## Technical Details